 - If a half day program is offered, parents will be responsible for providing their child with a lunch.

-- “Sandy Knoll Elementary is a Peanut/Tree Nut Aware School.
+- “Sandy Knoll Elementary School and Superior Hills Elementary Schools are Peanut/Tree Nut Aware Schools.
 Recognizing the potential danger of anaphylaxis associated with peanut/nut allergies, we ask your help in trying to minimize these items.
 Cross contamination also presents a danger and we therefore ask that all snacks in classrooms identified as peanut/tree-nut free be pre-packaged and clearly labelled as being made/processed in a peanut/tree nut free manner.
 We do not allow bakery items or home-made classroom snacks.”

 TUITION RATES AND FEES